acmucsd/kartana/README.md

   sometime this year.
 - Notion for at least _providing_ an API
 - Bryce Tsuyuki for guiding me through the business logic of the Host Form
+- Kristina "Kat" Diep for helping me come up with a name for Kartana